The 15 Best things to do in Zadar blog post was first published on Culture Tourist on 14 July 2023 and updated on 12 July 2024.

 4 – Zadar Cathedral

-5 – Climb the Bell Tower and enjoy the view from it
+5 – Climb the Bell Tower and enjoy the view of Zadar from it

 The Cathedral Bell Tower isn’t interconnected to the church but stands separately from it.
-Lover parts of the tower were built during the 15th century, while its top parts were created in the 19th century.
-On its top is the statue of an angel, which turns regarding the wind direction.
+The lower parts of the tower were built in the 15th century, while its top parts were created in the 19th century.
+On its top is the statue of an angel, which turns according to the wind direction.

-TIP: You can climb the bell tower and enjoy the panoramic view of the Zadar Old Town, the Adriatic Sea and the islands of Ugljan and Pašman from it.
-My tip is to explore the history of the city while wandering around its old town and climbing the bell tower during this Zadar City Tour.
+TIP: You can climb the bell tower and enjoy a panoramic view of the Zadar Old Town, the Adriatic Sea, and the islands of Ugljan and Pašman from it.
+My tip is to explore the city’s history while wandering around its old town and climbing the bell tower during this Zadar City Tour.

 6 – Zadar Archaeological Museum